F41zK4r1m/HackTheBox/Traverxec.md

 /usr/bin/sudo /usr/bin/journalctl -n5 -unostromo.service
 ```

-I tried multiple time to load less pager in different way but everytime the service is getting started without opening the less pager, then in the end I thought to just minimze my terminal winodw size so, that the command won't be able to get sufficient 5 lines to display the results.
+Upon executing the last line of the script manually, the less pager didn't load as expected.
+However, I found a clever solution: by minimizing the terminal window's size, the journalctl command would be unable to display the required 5 lines, triggering the loading of the less pager.

-And, this actually worked as this loaded the less pager in the terminal:
+Executing the following command with a minimized terminal loaded the less pager:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/9bad58f8-959c-4da0-92c5-ec0930d0af18)

-Once this less pager is loaded I just executed the "!/bin/bash" to load the bash shell.
-Which then loaded the shell as a root user. (pwn3d!🙂)
+Once the less pager was loaded, I used the command "!/bin/bash" to execute a bash shell, effectively gaining root access. (pwn3d!🙂)

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/f553be3b-5da0-439f-9bf8-9595058a95ad)